Storyist 4 is a creative writing application for macOS 10.14 Mojave or later. Designed with novelists and screenwriters in mind, it provides:

-When you create a new document, Storyist displays a dialog to allow you to choose a template for your project. ￼
+When you create a new document, Storyist displays a dialog asking you to choose a template for your project.

-The Inspector view allows you to quickly view and edit settings and formatting information.
+The Inspector view allows you to view and edit settings and formatting information.

 To open the Inspector view, do either one of the following:

-Each type of project item has its own inspector.
-The project and text inspectors are shown below. ￼
+Each type of project item has an inspector.
+The project and text inspectors are shown below.

 The Versions window gives you a quick overview of the older versions of your project and allows you to: